Waku, the minimal React frameworkWaku

 Waku (wah-ku) or わく means “framework” in Japanese.
 As the minimal React framework, it’s designed to accelerate the work of developers at startups and agencies building small to medium-sized React projects.
 These include marketing websites, light ecommerce, and web applications.

 We recommend other frameworks for heavy ecommerce or enterprise applications.
-Waku is a lightweight alternative bringing a fast developer experience to the modern React server components era.
-Yes, let’s make React development fast again!
+Waku is a lightweight alternative bringing a fun developer experience to the server components era.
+Yes, let’s make React development fun again!

 Note